Final 2013 Roster (thru 8/7/2013)

-One of the most respected veteran community college coaches in the nation, Scott Pickler had another successful year in 2012 heading to the Super Regionals.
-Pickler, in his 28th year directing the Chargers, has led Cypress to four state championships (1991, 1994, 1997, 2003) and four runner-up finishes (1996, 1999, 2004, 2007).
-In 2012, his 28th season with the chargers, he once again lead the team to the playoffs.
-Pickler who served as a coach for the 1995 USA Baseball National Trials, has a career winning percentage of .671 (825-404-4).
-He also has coached for fifteen years in the prestigious Cape Cod Summer League.
+One of the most respected veteran community college coaches in the nation, Scott Pickler had another successful year at Cypress College in 2013, winning his fifth California state championship.
+Pickler, in his 29th year directing the Chargers, has led Cypress to five state championships (1991, 1994, 1997, 2003, 2013) and four runner-up finishes (1996, 1999, 2004, 2007).
+Pickler, who served as a coach for the 1995 USA Baseball National Trials, has a career winning percentage of .671 (904-404-4).
+He also has coached for sixteen years in the prestigious Cape Cod Baseball League.
 In 2004, 2006, and 2007 he led the Yarmouth-Dennis Red Sox to the Cape Cod League Title.

 Pickler took over a struggling Cypress program in 1985 and quickly turned the Chargers into a respected California powerhouse.
 He has been chosen as the National Coach of the Year for California junior Colleges four times.